 For updates on grants, funding, and other resources for small businesses, nonprofits, and entrepreneurs in North Texas in Community Toolbox, go here.
 You can also subscribe to Dallas Innovates Every Day to get updates in our newsletter.

 During this time of crisis, small businesses in North Texas can use all the help they can get in weathering the COVID-19 pandemic that is having a major impact here and across the world.

 Rallying to help, many organizations in North Texas are providing entrepreneurs resources they can use to stay afloat during the outbreak.

 Among those we’ve found providing resources are the Dallas Regional Chamber, the University of Texas at Dallas, and the U.S. India Chamber of Commerce DFW.
 Dallas Mavericks owner Mark Cuban also took to LinkedIn to answer questions from the public.

-If you come across a resource page that can help, let us know and we’ll add it here.
+If you come across a resource page that can help, let us know.

 The Dallas Regional Chamber has a new COVID-19 resources site

 The Dallas Regional Chamber said it is constantly monitoring the coronavirus outbreak’s impact on the Dallas region.
 It has put together a COVID-19 Resources website that offers news you need to know, employer resources and best practices, job opportunities, and educational resources, among other things.